801labs/freq51/src/onboarding.md

 ### 1. Hardware Setup (5 minutes)

-1. **Get your device**: We recommend starting with a Heltec V3, T-Beam, or similar from the [supported hardware list](https://meshtastic.org/docs/getting-started/supported-hardware)
+1. **Get your device**: We recommend starting with a RAK device, Seeed Tracker, Station G2, XIAO, or Raspberry Pi-based device from the [supported hardware list](https://meshtastic.org/docs/hardware/devices/)
 2. **Power on**: Most devices will create a WiFi hotspot on first boot
 3. **Note the device name**: Usually displays on device screen or in WiFi networks